starci-lab/cifarm-docs/docs/deployment/containers/gameplay-service/build.md

 ---
 # Gameplay Service Build
 ## Introduction
-In this section, we will guide you through the process of building and deploying the Gameplay Service within your Kubernetes environment.
-This service is responsible for handling the gameplay-related functionalities of the application.
-We will cover all the necessary steps including setting up the Helm repository, creating the required namespaces, setting environment variables, and installing the service using Helm charts.
+In this section, we provide a detailed guide to building and deploying the Gameplay Service in your Kubernetes environment.
+This service is essential for managing gameplay-related functionalities within the application.
+The guide includes step-by-step instructions for configuring the Helm repository, creating namespaces, setting up environment variables, and deploying the service using Helm charts to ensure a smooth and efficient setup.

 ## Steps
 ### Add/Update the Helm Repository (Remote)
 ```bash